 Instructions to Authors

-Oil Shale is concerned with geology, mining, genesis, composition, methods of processing and combustion, economics, and utilization of oil shale and bituminous sands, as well as problems of environment protection and history of oil shale industry.
-See also the Editorial Policy of Oil Shale.
+The Oil Shale is is an open access journal concerned with geology, mining, genesis, composition, methods of processing and combustion, economics, and utilization of oil shale and bituminous sands, as well as problems of environment protection and history of oil shale industry.
+See also the Editorial Policy of the Oil Shale.

 The title should be concise but informative.
 The arrangement of words is important for indexing purposes.